Investing advice is everywhere. But just because everyone repeats the same old-time investment advice, it doesn’t make it true.

 Let’s be clear: Consumer debt is bad.
 You end up paying interest on items that go down in value.
 This is a double-whammy to your wallet and can leave you trapped in debt payments.

+But not all debt is bad.
+Even if your favorite financial guru says so.
 There are definitely positive uses of debt, including home mortgages, business loans, and even student loans (with caveats).

 Home mortgages allow you to purchase an appreciating asset for a fraction of the price.
-Business loans can unlock more growth and earnings in your business, and raise the overall value of the company.
+Business loans can unlock more growth and earnings in your business and raise the overall value of the company.

 Talk to a financial advisor